boranyzgc/turkish-legal-RAG/README.md

 ### Running the Demo
 Open `notebooks/07_demo.ipynb` in Google Colab (A100 GPU recommended):
-1. Add your HuggingFace token to Colab Secrets as `HF_TOKEN`
-2. Run all cells
+1. Run all cells
-3. Open the Gradio share link
+2. Open the Gradio share link

 ### Reproducing Training
 Each notebook is self-contained and runs on Google Colab Pro+ (A100 80GB).